jakenef/speed-cola-game/notes.md

 TODO:
 -only one high score for each player on leaderboard?
--make it so you can go anywhere with jakenef.click
+-make it so you can go anywhere with jakenef.click -get a certain message for each time you play (eh... or wow! or speed demon!)
+-secure sending score endpoint

 [My startup](https://simon.cs260.click)